egranata/aria/docs/CONTRIBUTING.md

 4. Go to the original Aria repository on GitHub and open a pull request.
 If you use the github tool, `gh pr create` will also guide you through some of these steps.

 5. One of the project maintainers will review your pull request, provide feedback, and work with you to get it merged.
+Please note that maintainers may need to cherry-pick your patch in accordance with the [Release Policy](release_policy.md).
+While this process is generally the responsibility of the maintainers, you can help by ensuring that your commits are atomic and well-documented.
+You may also be asked to help with the cherry-pick in case of conflicts or ambiguity.

 Thank you again for your contribution.
 It's an exciting time for Aria, and we're happy to have you on board!